Akankshvee/ATMMachine/README.md

 There are many support portals available for JavaScript like MDN, StackOverflow, etc. You can use this forum to research various styles and ask questions.

 ## Roadmap:
-The future of this project is to strikethrough on removal and add a export mechanism to save the tasks each day.
+The future of this project is to add more account handling features like transaction history.

 ## License information: